-Combat or Move Mode units using Leg MA pay no MP cost to enter a hex within a 2-hex radius of a Kessel HQ with the following restrictions:

-- The maximum such move is 4 hexes. - Cannot be combined with regular movement or used for Overrun. - Units must stop upon entering a hex or crossing a hexside with an MP cost of "All" unless on a road.
-An unbridged or non-Ice Volga-Class River cannot be crossed via this method. - Units must stop upon entering an unnegated EZOC (OCS 4.5b). - A unit can receive this movement advantage from only one Kessel HQ in a turn (no "daisy chaining") - Units must end their move no further east than they began.
+- A) Kessel HQs provide trace supply to all Axis combat units within throw range. - B) Units in Combat or Move Mode using Leg MA pay no MP cost to enter a hex within two hexes of a Kessel HQ with the following restrictions: - ♦ The maximum such move is 4 hexes. - The free move cannot be combined with regular movement or used for Overrun. - Units must stop upon entering a hex or crossing a hexside with an MP cost of All.
+An unbridged or Normal Volga-Class River cannot be crossed via this method. - ♦ Units must stop upon entering an unnegated EZOC (OCS 4.5b). - A unit can receive this movement advantage from only one Kessel HQ in a turn (no "daisy chaining"). - Units must end their move no further east than they began.